dividuum/info-beamer/doc/userguide.md

 a global variable whose name is derived from the filename.
 The above code will load the image `lua.png` into the global variable `lua`.
 It will also load the shader pair `shader.vert` and `shader.frag` into the global variable `shader`.
-The resource loader will also make sure, that changes files will be reloaded.
+The resource loader will also make sure, that changed files will be reloaded.
 So if you edit and save for example `shader.frag`, XXX will instantly reload the shader.
 You can see changes to your effect immediatelly.
 This is great for rapidly development of effects.